 Ian leapt to his feet.
 He screamed as he charged around the corner, battle cry inspiring the other two to follow, stun batons crackling with power.
-Their charge didn’t last long, Oli and Barney crashing into Ian where he stood, rigid with fear.
+Their charge didn’t last long, Lio and Barney crashed into Ian where he stood, rigid with fear.
 The man was facing them.

 “Come on friends, step into the light.”

-His voice sounded even more distorted than before, stare hypnotising as the horror of his malformed body seared itself into the three scrappers’ eyes.
+His voice sounded even more distorted than before, staring hypnotized as the horror of his malformed body seared itself into the three scrappers’ eyes.

 “Become one with the Eye.
 Join us.”